Dear Council Chairpersons, Leaders and Rostered Ministers of the Eastern Synod,

 e) Operate in collaboration with other ecumenical and social services partners.

-Short-term and long-term grants can be made available for activities to support:
+Mission Partnership grants can be made available to support:

-a) Gatherings, meetings and/or conversations that foster discernment of God’s mission.
+a) Gatherings, meetings and/or conversations that foster a renewed discernment of God’s mission.

 b) Leadership development facilitating the formation of leaders for addressing the challenges of discerning and supporting God’s mission in our changing context.